mruehrmair/copytool/README.md

 >copytool [FolderA] [FolderB]

--all sub folders are copied
+- all sub folders are copied
--by default all files are replaced at the destination
+- by default all files are replaced at the destination